 7. Cappadocia is on the UNESCO list

-Did you know that the Goreme Open Air Museum in Cappadocia is a UNESCO World Heritage Site?
+Did you know that the Goreme Open Air Museum is a UNESCO World Heritage Site?
 This area, which has been protected by UNESCO since 1985, is one of the rarest regions in the world.
 Goreme Open Air Museum It is known that Anatolian geography hosted the monastery life from the 4th century to the 13th century.

 In the Goreme Open Air Museum, which witnesses the most special and mystical periods of history, you can see geometrical ornaments from the early years of Christianity and the works depicting the life of Jesus.